-In all cases it’s important to know what’s normal behavior for your dog.
+In all cases, it’s important to know what’s normal behavior for your dog.
 Some dogs will hide their symptoms, and Addison’s disease symptoms are already tricky enough as is to diagnose.

 One of the biggest symptoms of Addison's disease is stress.
 Both us and our dogs produce cortisol to help regulate and quell stress, so what happens when the body can’t produce cortisol?
 It can exacerbate all the other symptoms of Addison’s disease.

 Even on a good day, a healthy dog is probably going to stress out or get anxious about something in some way.
 It feels like everything freaks out dogs: traveling, leaving the house, loud noises, celebrations, other dogs and people, and let’s stop there.

 Because treatment for Addison’s disease will likely include prescription medication, we wanted to offer an anti-anxiety solution that you can get over-the-counter.
 As well, it’s all-natural and has a very safe side-effect profile.

 You’ve likely heard about lately as both people and pets are finding out that it’s having a startling effect on their anxiety levels.
-CBD supports and extends a vital regulatory system that helps balance perception to anxiety.
+CBD supports and extends a vital regulatory system that helps balance the perception of anxiety.
 Since Addison’s disease severely hinders a major component of stress regulation, it’s a good idea to reinforce and boost other stress regulators that will now be working overtime to compensate.

 CBD treats for dogs that are already taking pills or other medications as it breaks up the monotony.
 As well, who doesn’t want to spoil their dog with a tasty treat that may improve their health?

 In most cases, Addison's disease will slowly sneak up on your dog.
-However, there is rare chance it can rapidly appear with dangerous results.
+However, there is a rare chance it can rapidly appear with dangerous results.
 Acute adrenal failure, also known as an Addisonian crisis is the rapid onset of Addison’s disease.
 It can send your dog into shock and can be life-threatening.
 If you notice several of the following symptoms appear closely together — seemingly out of nowhere — immediately see emergency medical attention.

 Symptoms of an Addisonian crisis dog: